 Remember, just because the booms have stopped doesn’t mean the fear has.

 Hours after all the fireworks have stopped, there is still a smell in the air and sometimes the smoke still hangs around.
 Our dogs can pick up on those differences and more, so remember, just because the fireworks have stopped, doesn’t mean our dogs will go back to normal.
 When dogs experience a stressful event, it can take 72 hours or more for the cortisol levels to come down for our dogs.
-Keep your routine the same and understand they may still be scared even 24 to 48 hours later.
+Keep your routine the same and understand they may still be scared a few days later.

 Depending on the level of fear your dog has, you may need to talk to your vet about the medical side of things to help him/her, but using a combination of the above items will help you and your dog get through the night in most cases.
 Stay safe and celebrate wisely (But have a hose nearby, just in case!).